Tensor Network Algorithm to Solve Polaron Impurity Problems

 • The polaron problem is a very old problem in condensed matter physics that dates back to the thirties, but still remains largely unsolved today, especially when electron-electron interaction is taken into consideration.
-The presence of both electron-electron and electron-phonon interactions in the problem invalidates most existing numerical methods, either computationally too expensive or simply intractable.
-The continuous time quantum Monte Carlo (CTQMC) methods could tackle this problem, but are only effective on the imaginary-time axis.
-In this work we present a method based on tensor network and the path integral formalism to solve polaron impurity problems.
-As both the electron and phonon baths can be integrated out via the Feynman-Vernon influence functional in the path integral formalism, our method is free of bath discretization error.
-It can also flexibly work on the imaginary, Keldysh, and the L-shaped Kadanoff contour.
-In addition, our method can naturally resolve several long-existing challenges: (i) non-diagonal hybridization function; (ii) measuring multi-time correlations beyond the single particle Green’s functions.
-We demonstrate the effectiveness and accuracy of our method with extensive numerical examples against analytic solutions, exact diagonalization and CTQMC.
-We also perform full-fledged real-time calculations that have never been done before to our knowledge, which could be a benchmarking baseline for future method developments.
+The presence of both electron-electron and electron-phonon interactions in the problem invalidates most existing numerical methods, which are either computationally too expensive or simply intractable.
+The continuous-time quantum Monte Carlo (CTQMC) methods could tackle this problem, but they are only effective on the imaginarytime axis.
+In this work, we present a method based on tensor networks and the path integral formalism to solve polaron impurity problems.
+As both the electron and phonon baths can be integrated out via the Feynman- Vernon influence functional in the path integral formalism, our method is free of bath discretization error.
+It can also flexibly work on imaginary time, Keldysh contour, and L-shaped Kadanoff contour.
+In addition, our method can naturally resolve several long-existing challenges: (i) non-diagonal hybridization function; (ii) measuring multi-time correlations beyond single-particle Green’s functions.
+We demonstrate the effectiveness and accuracy of our method with extensive numerical examples against analytic solutions, exact diagonalization, and CTQMC.
+We also perform full-fledged real-time calculations that have never been done before to our knowledge, which could serve as a benchmarking baseline for future method developments.

 • Article Text